-144,214,379 kWh

-$63,\!108,\!898$ kWh ${ m or\,Auxiliary\,usage}$

-25,785,220 kWh for steam plant turbine production generation
+144,214,379 kWh For education and general usage (E&G) 63,108,898 kWh for Auxiliary usage 25,785,220 kWh for steam plant turbine production generation 181,537,999 kWh total purchased from utility

-181,537,999 kWh

 According to the GHG Protocol Scope 2 guidance from the World Resources Institute (WRI),4 there are two recommended methods for calculating the carbon footprint for purchased electricity: Location-based and Market-based.
 For this assessment, the Market-based method was used in order to accurately account for purchased renewable energy credits (RECs).